OD-Oraf/actions-export-api-spec/README.md

 # MuleSoft Anypoint Exchange API Spec Exporter

-A GitHub Action that downloads OpenAPI specifications, documentation, and metadata from MuleSoft Anypoint Exchange using the Platform API.
+A GitHub Action that downloads OpenAPI specifications, documentation, and metadata from MuleSoft Anypoint Exchange using the Platform API and automatically organizes them in your repository.

 ## Features

-- 🔐 Secure authentication using CLIENT_ID and CLIENT_SECRET
+- Secure authentication using CLIENT_ID and CLIENT_SECRET
-- 📄 Downloads OpenAPI/Swagger specifications from Exchange
+- Downloads OpenAPI/Swagger specifications from Exchange
-- 📚 Downloads portal documentation and converts HTML to Markdown
+- Downloads portal documentation and converts HTML to Markdown
-- 🏷️ Exports categories, tags, and metadata as JSON
+- Exports categories, tags, and metadata as JSON
-- 📁 Automatically extracts ZIP files containing specifications
+- Automatically extracts ZIP files containing specifications
-- 🔄 Filters to latest versions of each asset automatically
+- Filters to latest versions of each asset automatically
-- 📦 Stores all files as GitHub Actions artifacts
+- Stores all files as GitHub Actions artifacts
-- 🚀 Commits downloaded files directly to repository
+- Commits downloaded files directly to repository with customizable organization
-- 🔍 Supports filtering by organization, group, and asset ID
+- **NEW:** Flexible file organization with custom paths for specs, docs, and metadata
+- Simplified configuration using only organization ID
+- Environment variable support for local development

 ## MuleSoft API Endpoints Used